What's the Difference Between For-Profit and Nonprofit Colleges?

 “Being a nonprofit allows us to do that in a very seamless way, with no friction, because it’s tied to our mission,” said Amelia Manning, SNHU’s chief operating officer.
 “We don’t answer to shareholders.
 There’s no pressure on the institution to deliver beyond a margin that helps the university sustain itself over the long term.
 It’s really a signal that our commitment is to our students and their outcomes.”

-Dr. Gregory Fowler, president of SNHU’s Global Campus, said a nonprofit school can concentrate solely on fulfilling its mission and improving student outcomes.
+Dr. Gregory Fowler, former president of SNHU’s Global Campus, said a nonprofit school can concentrate solely on fulfilling its mission and improving student outcomes.

 “It doesn’t mean there isn’t accountability, but it does mean when there’s revenue, that revenue turns back into the mission,” he said.
 “It allows a nonprofit to invest a little bit more in student success and those things it holds itself accountable for.”